facebook/docusaurus/website/docs/docs.md

 };
 ```

-#### Toggling category open by default
+#### Expanded categories by default

-For sites that have collapsible categories, you may want more fine grain control over certain categories.
-If you want specific categories to be alwasy expanded, you can set `collapsed` to `false`:
+For docs that have collapsible categories, you may want more fine-grain control over certain categories.
+If you want specific categories to be always expanded, you can set `collapsed` to `false`:

 ```js title="sidebars.js"
 module.exports = {